openlawlibrary/pygls/docs/getting_started.md

 # Getting started

-This document explains how to install and get started writing Language Servers that are based on _pygls_.
+This document explains how to install and get started writing Language servers that are based on _pygls_.

 ---